JakBul/Book_Manager/README.md

 * [W3C Markup Validation Service](https://validator.w3.org/) used to validate all HTML code written and used on this webpage
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) used to validate all CSS code written and used on this webpage
 * [JSHint](https://jshint.com/) used to validate all JS code written and used on this webpage
+* [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) used to validate all of my Python files
 * [AmIResponsive](http://ami.responsivedesign.is/) used to generate responsive images used in README file
 * [Balsamiq](https://balsamiq.com/wireframes) used to design my wireframes